 HTTP 200 (OK) response code to be delivered before the probe

-- If you configure a content-based health check, by specifying an expected response string, GCP must find the expected string within the first 1,024 bytes of the HTTP response.
+If you configure a content-based health check by specifying an expected response string, Google Cloud must find the expected string within the first 1,024 bytes of the HTTP response body.

-The following combinations of request path and response string flags are available for health checks using HTTP, HTTPS, and HTTP/2 protocols:
+The following combinations of request path and response string flags are available for health checks that use HTTP, HTTPS, and HTTP/2 protocols.

-If omitted, GCP sends probe requests to the root path,
+If omitted, Google Cloud sends probe requests to the root path,

 ||The optional response flag allows you to configure a content-based